Day-to-day operations, research, and special projects are led and carried out by the Center’s Director, and are informed by a special Advisory Board.

 Julieta Altamirano-Crosby Founder and President of WA-GRO (Washington-Guerrero) Foundation

 Julieta received a Ph.D. in Social Communication and a Master of Communication Science degree from the University of Havana in Cuba, as well as a Museology & Exhibits Certificate from the University Complutence of Madrid (Spain) before emigrating to the U.S. from Mexico.
 Here she began the WA-GRO (Washington-Guerrero) Foundation, an organization that assists Latino/a/x and indigenous Mexican students and families bridging barriers to academic success in Washington State as they navigate life in their new home.
+She has since earned a Master of Education in Educational Leadership from Seattle Pacific University, and joined the Washington State Commission on Hispanic Affairs in June 2018.
 Julieta believes that individuals’ identity and growth are closely tied to their understanding and appreciation of culture and language; consequently, she has run several arts and culture programs for students of all backgrounds that increase cultural awareness of and among Mexican/Latino/a/x immigrants.
-She also is the host of the radio program “Conexion Contigo” at KSVR 91.7FM Skagit Valley Community Radio and is a member of the American Anthropological Association
+She also is the host of the radio program “Conexion Contigo” at KSVR 91.7FM Skagit Valley Community Radio and is a member of the American Anthropological Association.

 Mark Miyake Assistant Professor of Music and Society at Western Washington University’s Fairhaven College of Interdisciplinary Studies